mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 ### Printing Sessions

-Sessions represent the data for a client that is connecting through MaxScale, there will be a session for each client and one for each listener for a specific port/protocol combination.
+Sessions represent the data for a client that is connecting through MariaDB MaxScale, there will be a session for each client and one for each listener for a specific port/protocol combination.
 Similarly there are two calls to print all or a particular session.

 (gdb) call printAllSessions()